Xilmi/Rotp-Fusion/FeaturesChanges.md

     - Right click to toggle the governor automation.
   - The "auto" states are displayed on the design slots.
   - Option to select the number of design to send at once.

-2025.03.03 (BR)
-- Fixed "Restricted Environment" Guide description.
-- Tech Bubble - show progress:
-  - in tech panel too.
-  - filled when % is shown.

-2025.03.02 (BR)
-- Moved to java 17

-2025.03.01 (BR)
-- Fixed Bitmap Galaxy "Guide" text, that was too wide to be displayed.

-2025.02.28 (BR)
-- Minor improvement to the appearance of Tech bubbles.

-2025.02.27 (BR)
-- Improved the appearance of Tech bubbles.

-2025.02.25 (BR)
 - The "fine tuning" options are now available from the "original" governor panel.
 - Improved "Obedient Governor" response to "Develop colonies as quickly as possible".
   - For planets and species with reduced growth, there is an option to boost natural growth to match normal growth.
   - New option to set a minimal growth, as the natural growth can be very low once the planet is almost full.
   - New option to force "Develop colonies as quickly as possible" until the colony has reached a minimum industrial level.
 (This way you can predefine the production when colonizing a rich planet... and production will not be started too early)
   - Similarly, new option to define when missile bases should be built.
 By default, they are only built after all factories are built...
 But in case of war, or a neighbor who is a bit too nosy, it may be interesting to build them earlier.

-- "Float" option will no more have cumulative rounding errors.
+### Miscellaneous:
+- Error Messages and Warning Messages will now display the OS.
+- Moved Dark galaxy option to "Galaxy Rules"
+- Restored former look of tech bubble.
+- Moved to java 17

+### User Interfaces:
+- Design UI: changed some text by icons:
+  - Auto-scout = Eye
+  - Auto-Attack = Target
+  - Auto-Colonize = Specie's city
+  - Alt-Scroll on auto buttons to change the governor common auto-count value.
+- Tech Bubble - show progress:
+  - in tech panel too.
+  - filled when % is shown.
+- Improved the appearance of Tech bubbles.

+### Guide and Help:
+- Completed help for new Alt-Scroll in Design UI
+- Added Help for new auto fleet sending features.
+- Added help on Right-Click-Rally.
+- Fixed "Restricted Environment" Guide description.
+- Fixed Bitmap Galaxy "Guide" text, that was too wide to be displayed.

+### Other Language:
+- Moved "French" selection to second position, as English and French are the only fully supported language of RotP-Fusion.
+- French translation fixes and improvement.

+### Fixes:
+- Fixed a rare "Concurrent Modification Exception" crash when starting a combat.
+- Altair system name will be removed from the Mrrshan list of systems when Altairi are on the map.
+- Ufo Tracker: Loop thru all the colonies to get the closest one to the path (instead of stopping to the first being close enough.
+- Fixed Ufo tracker showing the wrong destination when retreating.
+- Ufo tracker: Fixed transport not identifying destinations.
+- Fixed a potential memory leak with options screens.
+- Fixed a crash when the transport button was drawn for a non existing colony.
+- Fixed smooth Min/Max being confused by both terraforming and soil improvement when capturing a colony.
+- Fixed WarpSpeed not showing the fastest option.
+- Fixed crash when loading a game without default design.

+### To categorize:

 2025.02.21 (BR)
 - Extended "Default Design" feature: New default will be applied to shipyards if "Shift" is down.
-- Fixed crash when loading a game without default design.
 - "Colonies Building:" values will be updated after a new "Default Design" is asked to swap shipyard production.

 2025.02.20 (BR)